bharadwaj-raju/TextSuggest/README.md

 ## Options

     $ textsuggest --help
-	usage: TextSuggest.py [-h] [--word WORD [WORD ...]] [--all-words] [--font FONT [FONT ...]] [--no-history]
-                      [--exit-if-no-words-found]
-                      [--language languages [languages ...]]
-                      [--auto-selection [beginning|middle|end]]
-                      [--custom-words-only] [--no-processing]
-                      [--rofi-options options for rofi] [--log LOG_FILE] [-v]
+	usage: TextSuggest.py [options]

 	TextSuggest — X11 utility to autocomplete words in the GUI

 	optional arguments:
 	  -h, --help            show this help message and exit --word WORD [WORD ...]
 	                        Specify word to give suggestions for.
 Default: taken from X11 clipboard.
 Ignored if --no-selection.

 	  --all-words, --no-selection
 	                        Give all words as suggestions, which you can then filter.

 	  --font FONT [FONT ...]
 	                        Specify font for Rofi.
 Format: FontName Weight Size.

 	  --no-history          Disable the frequently-used words history (stored in ~/.config/textsuggest/history.txt)

 	  --exit-if-no-words-found
 	                        Exit if no words are found (instead of restarting in --no-selection mode)

 	  --language languages [languages ...]
 	                        Manually set language(s), in case script fails to auto-detect from keyboard layout.

 	  --auto-selection [beginning|middle|end]
 	                        Automatically select word under cursor and suggest.
 Ignored if --no-selection.

 	  --custom-words-only   Use custom words only.

 	  --no-processing       Disable using of any processors.

 	  --rofi-options options for rofi
 	                        Specify additonal options to pass to Rofi.

+	  --no-clipboard        Do not use clipboard for fast typing, instead use the slower xdotool.
+See README for more info.

 	  --log LOG_FILE        Log all output to a file.
 Useful when debugging.

 	  -v, --version         Print version and license information.

 	See also: Offline documentation at /usr/share/doc/textsuggest/README

+#### `--no-clipboard`

+TextSuggest uses the clipboard (copy-paste) for fast typing (restoring old clipboard contents afterwards), but it can flood your clipboard history, which some users may not want.

+This option disables that method, and instead uses the (noticeably) slower `xdotool type` method.

 ## Expansions